Train Me Please

 Author

-Jose Gomes is an animal trainer with a background in marine mammal training and currently applying the most updated techniques to the training of dogs and other pets
+Jose Gomes is a certified dog behaviour consultant by the ABC of SA and currently applying the most updated humane techniques to the training of dogs and other pets

-Disclaimer: All opinions expressed are my own and may not necessarily represent the views of the many wonderful places with which I had academic and professional connections
+Disclaimer: All opinions expressed are my own and do not represent the opinions of any other academic and professional organisations

 Archives